Ultimaker/Meta/general/generic_code_conventions.md

 Go from public, protected to private.
 When using a class, one is usually more interested in the public items.
 For inheriting the protected ones can be interesting, while the private parts should only be meaningful to the maintainer of the class itself.

 ## Strings
-Strings MUST be defined by using double quotes.
+Strings MUST be defined by using double quotes. (inline-quotes = double flake8-quotes)

 ## Lines and length
 There is no hard limit on the line length, but as a thumb of rule, try to keep it to at most 120 characters.